griffinbholt/book-of-mormon-hebraisms/docs/prophetic_speech_forms.md

 ## Revelation Formula

+*   "the voice of the Lord came unto my father" (1 Nephi 18:5)
 *   "Thus came the word unto me, saying" (Jacob 2:11)
 *   "The word of the Lord came unto Alma" (Alma 43:24)
 *   "a voice came unto him saying" (Helaman 10:3)